 Dress goes on to explain, “Leanne Hadley, whose work supporting children in crisis has been groundbreaking for both religious and secular professionals, uses this definition when she is working with children: ‘Spirit is the thing within us that makes us us.
 Spirituality is the way we connect our ‘inner us’ to everything else, including other people’s inner ‘usness.’
 This understanding helps us think creatively about how to approach spirituality while respecting a child’s home culture.
 It also enables us to clearly identify our goal, in order to determine if we are achieving it.
 While it is extremely difficult to measure the ‘spirit’ of a child in the same way we might measure physical or academic growth, there are indicators of spirituality that we can look for in our classrooms and the children.”

 Exchange Reflections are designed to help a team of people meet in-person or live online to think deeply together about a topic using an article from Exchange magazine as a guide.
-Included are discussion questions to help guide reflections, as well as a "Making Commitments" idea sheet to help prompt ideas into action.
+Included are discussion questions to help guide reflections, as well as a "Making Commitments" idea sheet to help prompt ideas into action and an Exchange Reflections Certificate.
 For your convenience, Exchange Reflections are available in PDF format and you can download immediately on your desktop.

 For 50% off this new resource